-The way I did it was to apply for the ANZ Qantas Black to earn the 75,000-point sign-up bonus, book work flights through Qantas Business Rewards, and click through the Qantas website to make restaurant and accommodation bookings.
+The way I did it was to apply for the ANZ Frequent Flyer Black to earn the 75,000-point sign-up bonus, book work flights through Qantas Business Rewards, and click through the Qantas website to make restaurant and accommodation bookings.

 On average, I flew once a month with Qantas on a domestic trip and did three long-haul trips (all on a sale Economy fares) to top up my points, with the bulk coming from my Qantas-linked credit card.

 I usually fly Economy and originally I was looking for a Business Class seat, however, no award seats were available on the A380 when I looked.
 As I don’t sleep well on planes and had just come home from a weekend wedding in Fiji, I assumed I would be able to sleep in First Class—little did I know.